IntjarMansuri/E-Commerce/README.md

 - **Public:** Static assets like CSS, JavaScript, and images.

 ## Usage

-Once the application is running, you can access it.

 ### Home Page
 - Browse through the products listed on the home page.